A Guide for Landlords on Navigating Rent Hikes in Arizona

 Landlords can adjust rent in residential properties without causing distress to tenants.
 Your new rent needs to cover operating costs and not be unreasonably higher than the current rent.
 Once you have a number in mind, you must give proper notice to the PHA.

-Step two: Prepare the notice of rent increase
+Step 2: Prepare the notice of rent increase

 When sending the rent increase notice by email, use hyperlinks and include any necessary forms from the appropriate legal sources.
 It’s the landlord’s preference if they want to include an explanation detailing the reasoning behind the change.

-Step three: Notify your tenant of the rent hike
+Step 3: Notify your tenant of the rent hike

 Resolving issues about rent control